Fayz2/FayzUI/README.md

  *Included with this package is a highly customized ElvUI profile I've created that will serve as a solid foundation for your own UI.
 Users can also freely import retail ElvUI profiles with no issues!*

+ *Note: My profile natively supports 1440p.
+1080p gamers will need to adjust UI scale in the ElvUI config & resize elements as needed.

 ## Screenshots